 Reduced time to hire

 A better candidate experience typically leads to a more streamlined recruitment process.
-Bloated paperwork, long-drawn out wait times and lack of communication are typically reduced or eliminated making the length of time from application to hire much shorter.
-As we previously mentioned, great candidate experiences also narrows down candidate pools, making it easier for recruiters to review applicants and move onto the selection process much more swiftly than normal.
+Bloated paperwork, long-drawn-out wait times and lack of communication are typically reduced or eliminated, making the length of time from application to hire much shorter.
+As we previously mentioned, great candidate experiences also narrow down candidate pools, making it easier for recruiters to review applicants and move onto the selection process much more swiftly than normal.